-the July 1993 MEF, and the January 1993 MEF.
-For a variety of reasons, the information for a given month is not necessarily consistent across MEF's.
-As noted in Klein (1999), one important source of inconsistency is the fact that Medicaid eligibility can be established 'after the fact' - this is particularly likely to affect eligibility under the state's medically needy and medically indigent programs.
-One simple way of combining data across MEF files is to adopt the rule that the latest information is "best": thus, eligibility in any given month is assigned based on the last MEF that covers that month.19 After close examination of the monthly eligibility patterns in overlapping MEF files we decided on a variant of this rule.
-Specifically, for any calendar month we use the eligibility data in the most recent MEF, with the exception that we did not use the information provided for the 12th previous month.20 Even with this rule the administrative coverage data exhibit a "seam-bias" pattern, suggesting that there is some remaining measurement error in assigned coverage.
-In particular, a relatively high fraction of transitions into or out of coverage occur at months that represent "seams" between data drawn from different MEF's.
+An important feature of the MEF records is the overlap in information provided for each person.
+For example, eligibility information for December 1991 is contained in the January 1992 and July 1993 MEF's, while data for January 1992 is contained in the January 1992 MEF, the July 1993 MEF, and the January 1993 MEF.
+For a variety of reasons, the information for a given month is not necessarily consistent across MEFs.
+As noted in Klein (1999), one important source of inconsistency is the fact that Medicaid eligibility can be established 'after the fact'-this is particularly likely to affect eligibility under medically needy and medically indigent programs.
+One simple way of combining data across MEF files is to adopt the rule that the latest information is "best": thus, eligibility in any given month is assigned based on the last MEF that covers that month.21 After close examination of the monthly eligibility patterns in overlapping MEF files we decided on a variant of this rule.
+Specifically, for any calendar month we use the eligibility data in the most recent MEF, with the exception that we did not use the information provided for the 12th previous month.22 Even with this rule, however, the administrative coverage data exhibit a "seam bias" pattern, suggesting that there is some remaining measurement error in assigned coverage.
+In particular, a relatively high fraction of transitions into or out of coverage occur at months that represent "seams" between data drawn from different MEFs.
 Using MEF records for individuals who can be matched to the SIPP, we estimate that roughly 40 percent of spell transitions in any six month period occur at a seam date (months 6, 12, 18,... of the 109 month sample period) versus an expected frequency of 16.7 percent if transitions occurred equally across months.
-This seam pattern suggests that the MEF data probably contain some errors - a fact that must be taken into consideration in evaluating the reliability of SIPP-reported coverage.

-19This is the procedure used by State analysts to construct longitudinal coverage histories.
+21This is the procedure used by State analysts to construct longitudinal coverage histories.

-20We found many cases where it seemed that eligibility information for the 12th previous month had been over-written with information from the current month.
+22We found many cases where it seemed that eligibility information for the 12th previous month had been over-written with information from the current month.
 Use of data for the 12th previous month led to a relatively high number of 1-month "gaps" in spells coverage or non-coverage.